GM-RKB/LREC-2020/README.md

 ### Models Evaluation
 The repository contains code for evaluating any system used for Wiki Pages errors fixing.

-- Frist the model has to be defined in `test_config.py`.
+- First the model has to be defined in `test_config.py`.
 A class with `fix_text` function using this system has to defined.
 The following code is an example to add a normal spelling correction tool as a system to be evaluated on the Wiki data [JamSpell](https://github.com/bakwc/JamSpell)

 ```Python
 class jspell(object):